emberjs/website/source/guides/rails.md

 * Loads the `ember-rails` and `active_model_serializers` gems
 * Runs `bundle install`
-* Generates an appropriate `ember` directory structure inside `app/assets/javascripts/ember`
+* Generates an appropriate directory structure inside `app/assets/javascripts/`
 * Generates an `AssetsController` and supplies an appropriate route in order to serve your application
-* Generates an appropirate `ApplicationSerializer` for your applications data models.
+* Generates an appropirate `ApplicationSerializer` for Ember.js' RESTAdapter.

 When rails has finished creating your application it will reside in the `photoblog` directory.
 Switch to this newly created directory: